szwacz/electron-boilerplate/README.md

 ### Working with modules

 Thanks to [rollup](https://github.com/rollup/rollup) you can (and should) use ES6 modules for all code in `src` folder.
-But because ES6 modules still aren't natively supported you can't use it in `app` folder.
+But because ES6 modules still aren't natively supported you can't use it in the `app` folder.

 So for file in `src` folder do this:
 ```js